sak2k-bio/simple-rag-chatbot/README.md

 ---

+## 🆕 What's New

+### Enhanced Source Visibility
+- **Complete Transparency**: See all retrieved sources, not just those used
+- **Usage Indicators**: Visual feedback showing which sources influenced the answer
+- **Similarity Scores**: Exact scores for each source with threshold context
+- **Summary Statistics**: Quick overview of source utilization

+### Improved RAG Controls
+- **Preset Buttons**: One-click access to Precise, Balanced, and Flexible modes
+- **Expanded Range**: Similarity threshold now 0.1-0.6 for better usability
+- **Visual Feedback**: Real-time descriptions of current settings
+- **Quick Reset**: Easy return to recommended settings

+### Customizable System Prompts
+- **Full Control**: Write your own system instructions
+- **Auto-save**: Prompts automatically saved to localStorage
+- **Toggle Control**: Enable/disable system prompts as needed
+- **Reset Options**: Restore defaults or custom prompts

+---

-**Ready to chat?** 🚀 Start the development server and begin exploring your documents with AI-powered RAG!
+**Ready to chat?** 🚀 Start the development server and begin exploring your documents with AI-powered RAG and complete source transparency!